Wayne Gretzky's 3D Hockey '98

-During the Arcade mode checking, hooking, and tripping are more violent.
-Fights occur with greater frequency, and penalties are disregarded entirely.
-Additionally, arcade mode sees the introduction of a "power shot", which a player may utilize to light the net on fire after a goal.
-Arcade mode tends to be more exciting.

-By using a code, players can access an additional division in arcade mode that features 4 teams that have since relocated (the rosters are that of the (then) current franchise): Quebec Nordiques (Colorado Avalanche), Hartford Whalers (Carolina Hurricanes), Minnesota North Stars (Dallas Stars) and Winnipeg Jets (Phoenix Coyotes).
-This division cannot be used however in season mode.

 Reception

 The game received generally mediocre reviews.
 While most critics still liked the series' fast, unrealistic gameplay, they also overwhelmingly complained that the '98 installment was largely unchanged from the original Wayne Gretzky's 3D Hockey.
 Kraig Kujawa, for example, wrote in Electronic Gaming Monthly that "I don't think that the adjustments they made warrant buying this game if you have last year's version."
 Next Generation stated that "last year's hit is this year's deja vu - don't be sucked in by Midway's hype.
 If you own the original, there's nothing in the update that justifies a purchase."
 GamePro was more positive, saying that the recycled elements still hold up, but still advised that players who already owned the original game should rent the '98 edition before deciding whether to buy it.
 N64.com (later renamed IGN) concluded, "Last year, N64.com gave the original Wayne Gretzky 3D Hockey a rating of 8, and it deserves every single point.
 Does that mean that this year's version, arguably the same title brought out one year later, deserves the same score?
 Absolutely not.
 We don't recommend that you go out and spend the $60 to get a duplicate of a game you already own."

 Critics had sharply differing opinions about the new A.I.
 While some praised the tougher goalie A.I. as the strongest improvement in an otherwise unchanged game, others complained that the new goalies are virtually infallible, and that the A.I. improvement in the other players is negligible.